-At Little Teeth Big Smiles, we offer sedation dentistry for young patients who may have severe disabilities, children with extensive treatment plans, or children who suffer from anxiety.
-Sedation dentistry helps some children receive dental treatment who may otherwise not have received it.
-There are different options for sedation dentistry that can be used to help children relax and allow the dentist to restore their mouth to a healthy state.
-After an initial examination, the pediatric dentist will discuss the different options available to your child.
+At Little Teeth Big Smiles, we offer sedation dentistry for young patients who may have disabilities, children with extensive treatment plans, or children who suffer from anxiety.
+Sedation dentistry helps children receive dental treatment who may otherwise not be able to receive it in the normal dental setting.
+There are different options for sedation dentistry that can be used to help children relax and allow the dentist to restore their mouth to a healthy state in a quiet and controlled environment.
+After an initial examination, if you are interested in sedation or if we feel your child would benefit from a sedation appointment, the pediatric dentist will discuss the different options available to your child.

 Nitrous Oxide (Laughing Gas)

-Nitrous oxide, or better known as laughing gas, is a mild form of sedation for children who visit the pediatric dentist and may be overly nervous or anxious about their scheduled treatments. nitrous oxide helps to ease a patient’s fears so as to help them relax during their visit, and to receive dental treatment in a comfortable and safe manner.
+Nitrous oxide, or better known as laughing gas, is a mild form of sedation for children who visit the pediatric dentist and may be overly nervous or anxious about their scheduled treatments.
+Nitrous oxide helps to ease a patient’s fears to help them relax during their visit.
+Nitrous oxide oftentimes allows children to receive dental treatment in a comfortable and safe manner.
 Children sometimes report dreaming and their arms and legs may feel “tingly”.
 It raises the pain threshold and may even make the time appear to pass quickly.
 If your child is worried by the sights, sounds or sensations of dental treatment, he or she may respond more positively with the use of nitrous oxide.

 Nitrous oxide is perhaps the safest sedative in dentistry.
 It is well tolerated, has a rapid onset, is reversible, can be adjusted in various concentrations and is non-allergenic.
 Your child remains fully conscious and keeps all natural reflexes when breathing the gases.
-He or she will be capable of responding to a question or requests by the dental staff.
+Your child will be capable of responding to a question or requests by the dental staff.
 You should inform our office regarding any respiratory condition that makes breathing through the nose difficult for your child.

 Because every child is different, all of our dental services are tailored specifically to your child’s needs.
 In a very small percentage of children nitrous oxide may not be effective.
 We will review your child’s medical history, level of anxiety, and treatment needs and inform you if nitrous oxide is recommended for your child.

 Medically speaking, general anesthesia is an induced state of unconsciousness.
 In practical terms, the patient is asleep and does not respond to touch or sound.
 It is most often recommended for children with extensive treatment needs and/or an inability to communicate and cooperate.
 Sometimes it may also be the best way to provide treatment for children with special medical/developmental needs, or high anxiety.
 All parents should know that children face the same risks of dental general anesthesia as for any other surgical procedure.
-Our office utilizes the expertise of Michael S. Higgins, a licensed anesthesiologist who works exclusively with dental sedation.
-Parents should talk openly with the pediatric dental staff about the benefits and risks of this treatment.
+Our office utilizes the expertise of Dr. Michael S. Higgins, a licensed anesthesiologist who works exclusively with dental sedation.
+Parents should talk with Dr. Higgins’ office about the benefits and risks of this treatment.

 Important Information regarding your child’s upcoming procedure

-Since you are considering the advantages of general anesthesia for the dental treatment of your child, it will be helpful for you to be aware of a few important details that will ensure a pleasant experience.
+Since you are considering the advantages of IV Sedation or General Anesthesia for the dental treatment of your child, it will be helpful for you to be aware of a few important details that will ensure a pleasant experience.

 To the best of our ability, we will attempt to offer you an appointment that is most convenient for your schedule.
 However, other important considerations for scheduling include your child’s age, medical status, the urgency of their dental needs, and coordinating the doctors’ schedules.

-Dr. Higgins’ office will contact you to help you prepare for this procedure.
-It is important that you share all medical information about your child’s health history with his office.
-Please be prepared to provide the name, address and phone numbers of your child’s pediatrician, and any specialty physicians that may be included in their care.
-Your child will need a current physical examination performed by their physician along with a few simple lab tests that will involve a blood sample.
-If these have been done recently, the retesting may be avoidable – please inform Dr. Higgins if this is the case.
+Dr. Higgins’ or PDAA’s office will contact you to help you prepare for this procedure.
+It is important that you share all medical information about your child’s health history with their office.
+Please be prepared to provide the name, address and phone numbers of your child’s pediatrician, and any specialty physicians that may be included in your child’s care.
+Your child may need a current physical examination performed by their physician prior to their sedation appointment.

 DENTAL INSURANCE & FEES:

-All General Anesthesia fees are handled through Dr. Higgins’ office, Anesthesia Associates.
-Anesthesia Associates will provide you with an estimate of your anesthesia fee based on your child’s specific needs.
-An initial down payment will be due prior to scheduling with Dr. Higgins.
+All IV Sedation or General Anesthesia fees are handled through the anesthesiologist’s office.
+Dr. Higgins’ office will provide you with an estimate of your general anesthesia fee based on your child’s specific needs.
+An initial down payment will be due prior to scheduling.
+For IV Sedation, our office will provide you with an estimate of costs and an initial down payment will be due to PDAA upon scheduling.
+The remaining payment will be due to the anesthesia office, both Dr. Higgins and PDAA, a few days before the sedation appointment.

 Anesthesia care for dental procedures may be a covered expense through your medical insurance carrier.
 Medical benefits for dental anesthesia vary among insurance carriers.
-Anesthesia Associates will assist you in obtaining insurance reimbursement information and benefits.
-For certain special needs children, there may be philanthropic funds available from third party sources; please discuss this possibility with Dr. Higgins’ office.
+Both Dr. Higgin’s office and PDAA will assist you in obtaining insurance reimbursement information and benefits.
+For some children with special needs, there may be philanthropic funds available from third party sources such as Grottoes.

 All dental treatment fees are handled through Little Teeth Big Smiles and your patient portion must be paid in full prior to scheduling your child’s sedation appointment.
 Little Teeth Big Smiles will obtain a pre-estimate from your insurance company.
 While we do everything on our end to ensure the most accurate estimate is obtained prior to your child’s procedure, please keep in mind that this is just an estimate.
 To obtain the most accurate information, we recommend you call the insurance company to get the best understanding of the covered benefits of your specific plan.
-Occasionally treatment may change during the appointment, resulting in additional fees.
+Occasionally treatment may change on the day of sedation due to the time that passes from your child’s initial visit and the scheduled sedation appointment, resulting in additional fees.
 If this should occur, you will be notified of any such changes.
+Cavities are caused by a bacterial infection and will continue to spread until the disease is removed.